 Well over a century later, as Portugal's government collapsed, the Cape Verde islands were granted independence from Portugal in 1975 and briefly toyed with the idea of becoming part of Guinea-Bissau however opted for full independence.
-As with many newly established Africa nations, a one party system was created however full multi-party elections were held in Cape Verde in 1990.
-Today, Cape Verde is considered a good example of African democracy with a population of some 549,935 (2019), mainly the escendants from the first Portuguese colonists.
-Having no trans-national border issues by definition, the biggest problem Cape Verde faces is droughts leading to many leaving the islands in favour of a steady supply of food, water and better living conditions.
+As with many newly established Africa nations, a one-party system was created however full multi-party elections were held in Cape Verde in 1990.
+Today, Cape Verde is considered a good example of African democracy with a population of some 549,935 (2019), mainly descendants from the first Portuguese colonists.
+Having no transnational border issues by definition, the biggest problem Cape Verde faces are droughts leading to many leaving the islands in favour of a steady supply of food, water and better living conditions elsewhere.
 In fact more people from Cape Verde now live off the islands than actually live on them.

 Cape Verde is in 126th place out of 189 countries and territories in 2019 when ranked in terms of life expectancy, literacy, access to knowledge and living standards, making it the highest ranked country in West Africa, with a life expectancy of 72.78 years (2018).
 Poverty, however remains rife and, for a country very much dependant on the tourist industry, the COVID-19 pandemic has hit the economy hard.
 54% of the country's rural population (and 16% in urban areas) do not have access to flushing toilets (just 20% of the population has access to a sewer, and 27% of the population has to resort to open defecation) or other sanitation improvements and one in five is reliant on lakes, rivers and the sea to keep clean in the absence of available water.

-child in Cape Verde with Cape Verde
+Cape Verde Profile: Cape Verde Map

 Details of current volunteer work